 Season pork with ginger, garlic and salt.

 Heat mixture over medium heat until pork is no longer pink.

 In another skillet heat oil to 375 degrees (medium high heat)

-While oil is heating, combine cabbage, carrots, green onions, soy sauce, sesame oil and white wine vinegar.
+In a large bowl combine cabbage, carrots, green onions, soy sauce, sesame oil and white wine vinegar.
 Feel free to get your hands dirty.

-Heat in the microwave for 2 minutes
+Heat cabbage mixture in microwave for 2 minutes

 Mix pork and cabbage mixture together.
 Combine thoroughly.

 In a small bowl combine flour and water to make a paste.

 Lay out 1 egg roll wrapper with one corner facing you.

 Place 1/4 cup of pork/cabbage mixture on the egg roll wrapper.